+- □ a nucleus

-a nucleus more than one chromosome two types of nuclear division - mitosis and meiosis.
+- more than one chromosome

+- two types of nuclear division mitosis and meiosis.

 Mitosis and meiosis refer to the division of the nucleus and this is only a part of cell division.
 Mitosis produces identical nuclei ("nuclei" is plural for nucleus) so it is similar to prokaryote fission BUT it is not the same in detail.
 Mitosis is the dominant type of nuclear division and its purpose is to increase the number of nuclei.
-This usually leads to an increase in cell numbers, with each cell containing one nucleus,

 Most mitosis is followed by cell division so most of the time mitosis increases cell numbers but mitosis only increases the number of nuclei.
 Mitosis is used in asexual reproduction - reproduction without sex.
 (Vegetative propagation, cloning, budding, etc.).

-Meiosis produces diverse nuclei and that makes meiosis "doubly complicated" to most Meiosis is a very specialized type of nuclear division occurring only in cells that will become gametes (sex cells).
+Meiosis produces diverse nuclei.
+Meiosis is a very specialized type of nuclear division occurring only in cells that will become gametes (sex cells).
 So meiosis is required for sexual reproduction; reproduction using gametes.